exitus1/Video-Scripts/journalproposal2022.md

 Any unused funds will stay in the Treasury.

 ## Feedback

-Any feedback to improve the Journal is greatly appreciated.
+Any feedback to improve Decred Journal and Politeia Digest is greatly appreciated.